 The applicant's request amount adjusted for ineligible terms and the panel's numerical score provides the basic grant amount eligible for each applicant.
 The Arkansas Arts Council staff factors the basic eligible amount by available funds to determine the final grant amount recommended to the full Council.

 The recommended amount is presented to the Arkansas Arts Council along with a prepared summary on each application review.
-A copy of this summary will be sent to each grant applicant after the annual funding meeting as part of the official announcement of the grant award.

 Once the Arkansas Arts Council determines the awards at the annual funding meeting, an applicant may request reconsideration of a decision.
 A request for reconsideration may be made if the applicant can demonstrate any of the following: